- Tape Measure

 - additional metal foil tape

-Use metal foil tape on the ends of the periscope to seal any cracks.
-Air leakage disrupts the efficient flow of air and can allow lint buildup.
+- Use metal foil tape on the ends of the periscope to seal any cracks.
+Air leakage in the dryer vent disrupts the efficient flow of air and can allow lint buildup.

-Never use screws to fasten pieces together.
-Screws or rivets project into the airway and will catch lint.
+- Never use screws to fasten pieces together.
+Screws or rivets project into the airway and will catch lint, making your dryer vent a fire hazard.

-We recommend two layers of metal tape on all joints.
-Always use metal foil tape.
+- We recommend two layers of metal tape on all joints.
+Always use metal foil tape when installing your dryer vent.
 Duct tape will deteriorate with time.

-Always support hanging ducts at each joint with strapping.
-Secure duct work.
+- Always support hanging dryer ducts at each joint with strapping.
+Secure ductwork.

 My reference point is: ____________________________________